 We’ve talked about RMDs and learned about what they are and when they start.
-This is now a chance for us to look at how it is calculated, taxed, received and ultimately used.
+In this video let’s look at how it is calculated, taxed, received and ultimately used.

 How to calculate an RMD?

 Firstly, a RMD (Required Minimum Distribution) comes from accounts like 401(k)s and IRAs.
 It is mandatory and starts in the year you turn 70 ½.
 The amount that needs to be withdrawn each year is based upon a calculation.

 the corresponding factor on the IRS life expectancy table and divide the account value by this number.
 The result is the amount of your RMD for that year.
 The factor changes and the amount grows each year, so it is important to refer to the table.

 How to receive your RMD?

 You can receive it in the form of a check, as an ACH transfer to a bank account, or by moving assets.
-You could move assets from an IRA to an individual, joint or even your trust account which is changing the location of selected investments from a tax-deferred account to a taxable account.
+For instance, you could move assets from an IRA to an individual, joint or even your trust account which is changing the location of selected investments from a tax-deferred account to a taxable account.

 How much do you want to receive?